 Peter Gray is an author and research professor of psychology at Boston College who has conducted and published research in neuroendocrinology, developmental psychology, anthropology, and education.
 He is a founding board member of Let Grow, and president of the nonprofit Alliance for Self-Directed Education (ASDE), which is aimed at creating a world in which children’s natural ways of learning are facilitated rather than suppressed.

-Lenore Skenazy is co-founder and president of Let Grow, a nonprofit promoting independence as a critical part of childhood.
-Ever since her column “Why I Let My 9-Year-Old Ride the Subway Alone” created a media firestorm, Lenore has been declaring that our kids are smarter and stronger than our culture gives them credit for.
-She is the author of Free-Range Kids, the book-turned-movement that garnered her the nickname, “America’s Worst Mom.”
+Lenore Skenazy is co-founder and president of Let Grow, a nonprofit promoting independence as a critical part of childhood, and the author of Free Range Kids: How to Raise Safe, Self-Reliant Children (Without Going Nuts with Worry).
 At Let Grow, Lenore oversees school programs, an online community, and legislative efforts all promoting the idea that when adults step back, kids step up, growing resourceful, resilient -- and ready for the world.
-Lenore lives in New York City with her husband.
-Their sons have flown the coop, which is good for “proof of concept” purposes…but she misses them.